Seclusion-5150/Tither/README.md

 ## Important Notes

 - **First Build Time**: The initial build may take 10-30 minutes as it downloads and configures native dependencies
+- **Emulator**: Ensure an Android emulator is running before executing `npm run android`
 - **Troubleshooting**: If you encounter path-related errors, verify that all environment variables are correctly set and restart your terminal
+- **Git Required**: Make sure you have Git installed on your system to clone the repository

 ## Project Structure